Homepage / Zinc

 Whether you take supplementation or not, you should at the same time take care to maintain a proper diet that will help provide your body with all the micronutrients it needs.
 There are many foods that can help with this.

 What products contain zinc?
-It is primarily found in many grains, nuts and seeds.
+It is found primarily in many grains, nuts and seeds.
 These include pumpkin seeds, wheat bran, cocoa, buckwheat groats, beans, cashew nuts or pistachios.
 Another source of this element is mushrooms such as mushrooms, oyster mushrooms and Asian shiitake.

-The element zinc - symptoms of deficiency
+Zinc element - deficiency symptoms

 The mildest symptoms include lack of appetite and dry mouth.
 As the deficiency increases, deterioration of hair, skin and nails occurs.
 Unpleasant skin lesions often appear on the face, nail plates break more easily, and hair falls out with much greater frequency and becomes dry.